DATA-606-SPRING-2023-THU/Naveen_Neeli-Data606-1/docs/Draft Proposal.md

 My X variables would be PROVIDERNAME, FAREAMOUNT, GRATUITYAMOUNT, SURCHARGEAMOUNT, EXTRAFAREAMOUNT, TOLLAMOUNT, PAYMENTTYPE, ORIGINCITY, ORIGINSTATE, DESTINATIONCITY, DESTINATIONSTATE, MILEAGE, DURATION, ORIGIN_BLOCK_LATITUDE	NUMBER, ORIGIN_BLOCK_LongNUMBER	NUMBER, DESTINATIONDATETIME_TRDATE

 My Y variable would be TOTALAMOUNT

+## Model
+I would like to apply couple of machine learning algorithms like Linear regression, XBoost, RandomForest on the data and compare their performances using Mean Absolute Error.
+Finally pick the best performing algorithm. <br>

+## Front End
+I would like to implement a webpage where it takes information like source and destination from the customer then provides the estimated fare for the trip. <br>

+## Cloud Storage
+I would like store my data in the S3 bucket of AWS and acces it in my python program. <br>

+## Source of Data
+I have choosen DC taxi rides dataset available at https://opendata.dc.gov/documents/2b61c28adfbd431587ec728829cceb6e/explore